 Whatever ferry you end up on, there are glorious views, particularly of the archipelago of Helsinki, so get there early and grab a seat outside or by the window so you can drink it all in.
 It’s always great when you find a journey that’s like a sightseeing trip in itself – the Helsinki to Tallinn ferry is one of these and an absolute delight.

 And … our final tip?
 Book your tickets in advance here for the lowest cost – sailings frequent sell-out and much like airlines, their prices go up closer to sailing.
+For those who are using the Helsinki Card to save money in Finland, you can get a discount of 20% on this day trip to Tallinn.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!